giannif/BinarySearch/README.md

 <a name="binarySearch"></a>
 #### binarySearch

+_In all examples below, assume the tests pass._ The tests for the code below are <a href="BinarySearchTests/DocumentationTests.swift">here</a>

-Find an item that is equal to the first argument
+Find an item that is equal to the first argument.

 ```Swift
 let sortedInts = [0,1,2,3,4,5,6,7,8,9,10]